azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 #### Customer needs

-1. AdventureWorks would like their Concierge+ service to avoid using any servers or VMs that they would have to maintain
+1. First Up Consultants would like their Concierge+ service to avoid using any servers or VMs that they would have to maintain

 2. Their real-time chat solution needs to be scalable to support their largest hotel customers

 3. Automatically respond to guest questions with a bot

 4. The chat solution needs to be extensible and provide support for sentiment analysis and contextual understanding

 5. The public chat history needs to be fully searchable

 6. The dashboard they use to visualize sentiment needs to update in real time, as well as display trending sentiment over time

 #### Customer objections